Securities Fraud, Misrepresentation And Unsuitable Investment FINRA Arbitration And Litigation Attorney, Russell L. Forkey, Esq.

 Business development companies are technically closed-end funds regulated under the Investment Company Act of 1940.
-They were created by Congress a number of years ago.
+They were created by Congress years ago.

 BDCs primarily invest in the equity and debt of small to middle sized companies, with the debt instruments ranging from the senior debt level to below investment grade, or “junk,” an asset class usually unsuitable for the average investor.

-A BDC must invest at least 70% of its assets in eligible companies, which means that they serve private or very thinly traded public U.S. companies.
+A BDC must invest at least 70 percent of its assets in eligible companies, which means that they serve private or very thinly traded public U.S. companies.

-The sales commission in non-traded BDCs typically is 7%, and the product is supposed to be sold only to those investors with a net worth of $250,000 or more, or a net income of at least $70,000 combined with a net worth of at least $70,000.
+The sales commission in non-traded BDCs typically is 7 percent, and the product is supposed to be sold only to those investors with a net worth of $250,000 or more, or a net income of at least $70,000 combined with a net worth of at least $70,000.